appt-org/appt-website/src/data/code-samples/en/input-authentication/swiftui.md

-# Accessible authentication - SwiftUI
+# Input authentication - SwiftUI

-## Text content type

 In SwiftUI, ensure that the [`TextField`](https://developer.apple.com/documentation/swiftui/textfield) elements used for authentication can be identified by password managers.
 This means you need to apply an appropriate [`textContentType`](https://developer.apple.com/documentation/swiftui/view/textcontenttype(_:)-ufdv) modifier, such as [.username](https://developer.apple.com/documentation/uikit/uitextcontenttype/2866088-username) and [.password](https://developer.apple.com/documentation/uikit/uitextcontenttype/2865813-password).